sagemath/trac_to_gh/Issue 597.md

 # Issue 597: Why are single-argument arithmetic functions in the coercion model?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/597

 Original creator: robertwb